|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Day 4: Angkor - Banteay Srei, Fly to Phnom Penh

 This morning, we visit Banteay Srei, ""The Citadel of Women"".
 Tucked away in the countryside, the sandstone carvings are better preserved here than at most temples of Angkor.
-Banteay Srei may be one of the smaller temples but also one of the more impressive one.
+Banteay Srei may be one of the smaller temples but also one of the more impressive ones.
 In the afternoon, we will transfer to the airport for our flight to Phnom Penh, where we will be met upon arrival and transferred to our hotel.

 Day 5: Phnom Penh

 Phnom Penh is situated at the confluence of the Mekong, Bassac and the Tonle Sap Rivers.
 Once considered the most beautiful of the French-built cities of Indochina, its charm and character is still evident despite its turbulent past.
 Today's highlights include visits to the stunning Royal Palace and the Silver Pagoda.
 After seeing the most beautiful sites, we also reflect and touch on a sad and dark side of Cambodia's recent past under the Khmer Rouge as we visit the Killing Fields and Toul Sleng.
+After lunch, we visit the National Museum.

 Day 6: Boat Journey to Can Tho, Vietnam

-Day 7: Mekong Delta Boat Journey; Floating Market, Ho Chi Minh City
+Day 7: Mekong Delta Boat Journey, Floating Market, Ho Chi Minh City

 After breakfast we will take a leisurely boat trip to explore the picturesque tributaries of the Lower Mekong Delta (Bassac River).
 Deposits of sediment from the Mekong River formed this rich verdant region.
 We journey to Cai Rang floating markets, which are the liveliest in the region.
 We have lunch in Can Tho at a local restaurant before departing for Ho Chi Minh City (Saigon).
 Overnight in Ho Chi Minh City.